Giant316/Giant316.github.io/about.md

 permalink: /about/
 ---

-Currently a Master Student of Management & Data Science in Leuphana University.
+Currently a master student of Management & Data Science in Leuphana University.
 A former software engineer in embedded system for smart card technology.

 ### Contact me